SimoneTestino/SimoneTestino/content/ColivingLiguria/Houses/Ville Chiappella/Properties/Casa del Forno.md

 - **Associated Cellars:** The floor plan also shows three cellars.
 Their future use is still undecided; they could be converted into a gym, offices, or connected to the apartment via internal stairs to create more bedrooms.
 Further planning is required.

 ### Appurtenant Lands
 These two adjacent plots will form a convenient and beautiful vegetable garden (*orticello*) right in front of the house.
+The main plot is currently uncultivated, with two small trees.
 - **Particella 531:** SEMIN ARBOR, Class 2 - Surface: 210 m²
 - **Particella 532:** SEMIN IRRIG, Class 2 - Surface: 104 m²

-### The Oven - Particella 529
+### The Oven (Former Chicken Coop) - Particella 529
-This is a separate building registered as a warehouse/storage unit (Category C/2), located next to the planned vegetable garden.
+This is a separate brick building in good structural condition, with an electrical connection.
+Its roof appears more precarious than others and requires inspection.
+An adjacent small wooden hut is also present.
 - **Land Registry:** Foglio 29, Particella 529
 - **Surface Area:** 52 m²
 - **Floor Plan:** [[PLANIMETRIA FG 29 MAPP 529.pdf]]
-- **Future Use:** The plan is to keep its function as an oven while enhancing it.
-Since it already has electricity, the idea is to add a water connection from the main house.
-This would allow for the creation of a large, communal outdoor kitchen, perfect for cooking with a wood-fired oven (for pizzas, bread), electricity, or gas tanks.
+- **Future Use:** The plan is to enhance it into a large, communal outdoor kitchen.
+The existing electrical connection will be supplemented with a water line from the main house.
+It will be perfect for cooking with a wood-fired oven, electricity, or gas tanks.

 ---

 Questo documento fornisce una suddivisione dettagliata della proprietà "Casa del Forno", situata in STRADA CHIAPPELLA, Comune di CAIRO MONTENOTTE (SV).
-La proprietà è composta da un edificio residenziale principale (Particella 440) suddiviso in tre subalterni, un edificio accessorio separato ("Il Forno") e terreni pertinenziali.
+La proprietà è composta da un edificio residenziale principale, un edificio accessorio separato ("Il Forno") e terreni pertinenziali.

 ![Mappa Catastale Casa del Forno](Catasto%20Casa%20del%20Forno.png)

+**Posizione:** Str.
+Chiappella, 19 | [Google Maps](https://maps.app.goo.gl/LuoaRw2AM4vUGP5q8) | Coordinate: 44°24'11.2"N 8°15'13.5"E

 ### Edificio Residenziale Principale - Particella 440
+È la casa più grande delle due.
+La struttura è un misto di pietra e mattoni, ma si presenta ben intonacata, con mura dritte e senza problemi strutturali evidenti.
+Le finestre sono da sostituire.

 #### Subalterno 5
 - **Dati Catastali:** Foglio 29, Particella 440, Sub.
 5